Snowflake-Labs/sfquickstarts/site/sfguides/src/intro_to_machine_learning_with_snowpark_ml_for_python/intro_to_machine_learning_with_snowpark_ml_for_python.md

 This quickstart will focus on building a custom ML workflow using the following features:
 - Snowflake Notebooks, which comes pre-integrated with Snowflake ML capabilities
 - [Snowpark ML Modeling](https://docs.snowflake.com/en/developer-guide/snowpark-ml/snowpark-ml-modeling), which enables the use of popular Python ML frameworks, such as scikit-learn and XGBoost, for feature engineering and model training without the need to move data out of Snowflake.
 - [Snowflake Model Registry](https://docs.snowflake.com/en/developer-guide/snowpark-ml/snowpark-ml-mlops), which provides scalable and secure model management of ML models - whether you trained them in Snowflake or another ML platform.
 Using these features, you can build and operationalize a complete ML workflow, taking advantage of Snowflake's scale and security features.
+It also includes an [explainability function](https://docs.snowflake.com/en/developer-guide/snowflake-ml/model-registry/model-explainability) based on [Shapley values](https://towardsdatascience.com/the-shapley-value-for-ml-models-f1100bff78d1).

 ### Prerequisites
 - [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed